J-Afzal/Terminal-Games/README.md

 **Supports:** 2 players (user vs user), 1 player (user vs computer) and 0 players (computer vs computer).

-**Constraints:** The word to be guessed must be 3-14 characters long and contain only letters.
+**Constraints:** The word to be guessed must be 3-14 characters long and can only contain letters.
 Only a single letter can be guessed at a time.

-**Features:** When guessing, you can use the up/down arrow keys to scroll through the available letters or press a letter key to select it (please note that pressing q here will quit to the main menu).
+**Features:** When guessing, you can use the up/down arrow keys to scroll through the available letters, or press a letter key to select it (please note that pressing q here will quit to the main menu).

-**Note:** The computer's choices are random when selecting a letter to guess and when selecting a word to be guessed (from the
+**Note:** The computer's choices are random both when guessing letters and when selecting a word to be guessed from the `./resources/words.txt` file.
-`./resources/words.txt` file).

 ![Hangman](./resources/screenshots/hangman.png "Hangman")